-Failure of uBid's internal computer systems or third party hardware or software, or of systems maintained by third parties, to operate properly with regard to the year 2000 and thereafter could cause systems interruptions or loss of data or could require uBid to incur significant unanticipated expenses to remedy the problem. uBid cannot reasonably estimate the duration and extent of any such interruption, or quantify the effect such interruption may have on its future revenue. uBid has developed and finalized contingency plans to address the potential failure of its systems and third party systems to be year 2000 compliant.
+Failure of uBid's internal computer systems or third party hardware or software, or of systems maintained by third parties, to operate properly with regard to the year 2000 and thereafter could cause systems interruptions or loss of data. uBid cannot reasonably estimate the duration and extent of any such interruption, or quantify the effect such interruption may have on its future revenue. uBid has developed and finalized contingency plans to address the potential failure of its systems and third party systems to be year 2000 compliant.
+If any hardware, software or systems used in uBid's business cause year 2000 problems, uBid may incur significant unexpected expenses to remedy substantially harmed.

-If uBid's present efforts to address year 2000 compliance issues are not successful, or if third party suppliers, licensors and providers of hardware, software and services on which uBid relies do not successfully address such issues, uBid's business, operating results and financial condition would be substantially harmed.
-Some of the products uBid has sold may prove to be year 2000 non-compliant.
+In addition, some of the products uBid has sold may prove to be year 2000 non-compliant.
 While uBid does not expect to have any material product liability associated with the sale of these products, as the seller uBid cannot be certain that it will not incur some expenses to remediate these products.
-Please refer to uBid's discussion in "Management's Discussion and Analysis of Financial Condition and Results of Operations--Year 2000."